FOSH-following-demand/thermostatic-water-bath/documentation/using/using.md

-#### use this document to guide people on using this device.
+#### How to use the system

-Some guidelines on what to put in this document:
+# First test

-1. Getting started
+1. __Getting started__

- - what the device should look like, things to prepare and watch out for before turning it on.
+  When you upload the code to the Arduino, showned in the [building process](https://github.com/FOSH-following-demand/thermostatic-water-bath/blob/master/documentation/building/building.md)

 2. Turning everything on, making sure it is functioning as it should.

 3. calibration steps

 4. maintenance/storage information.